Abortion, Ten Commandments on Alabama’s ballot in November

 MONTGOMERY, Ala.
 (AP) — Alabama voters will decide this November whether the state will become anti-abortion and will allow the Ten Commandments to be displayed on state property such as courts and schools.

-The two proposed constitutional amendments will appear as referendums on the general-election ballot.
-Alabama Secretary of State John Merrill threw his support behind them at a ceremonial bill signing at the Alabama State Capitol on Friday.
+The two proposed constitutional amendments, passed by lawmakers during this year’s legislative session, will appear as referendums on the general-election ballot.
+Alabama Secretary of State John Merrill threw his support behind them at a ceremonial bill-signing at the Alabama State Capitol on Friday.

-The first amendment by Republican Sen. Gerald Dial would authorize the display of the Ten Commandments on state property.
+Republican Sen. Gerald Dial backed the amendment to authorize the display of the Ten Commandments on state property.
+He, Merrill and other supporters of the amendment said Friday that teaching the Ten Commandments is important.

-Critics say it would prompt lawsuits.
-Dial says he’s prepared to defend the amendment all the way up to the Supreme Court, although no state funds could be used to defend the law.
+“Do the people of Alabama want to acknowledge God, the God of the Old and New Testament, the Christian God?
+Do we want to acknowledge the God that our nation was founded upon?” asked Dean Young, chairman of the Ten Commandments Amendment political action committee.
+Young said he’s been fighting for the amendment for 17 years.

 Most Read Nation & World Stories